AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 <img src = "Clear T-Junction Nonhomogeneous.jpg"  height = "300" width = "350">

-**Figure 18:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively bind together.
+**Figure 18:** The introduction of PACl at the T-junction was seen to form a nonhomogeneous solution and the red dye and PACl were seen to not effectively mix together.

 All tests were conducted at PACl flow rate of 0.0337 mL/s, which was the flow rate that previously allowed the system to flocculate.
 At the effluent rate of 0.69 mL/s, the PACl was seen to effectively bind with red dye as the formation of flocs were seen in the clear T-junction, but there were some flocs moving the opposite way of the fluid flow as seen in Figure 19, which may contribute a smaller flow rate of flocs entering the flocculator.
+At all other effluent flow rates, flocs were not observed.

 <img src = "Clear T-Junction 20 cm.gif"  height = "350" width = "200" >

 **Figure 19:** At the system effluent rate of 0.69 mL/s, the red dye and PACl were seen to bind together and form flocs, but some of the flocs were seen to resist against the fluid flow in the clear T-junction.

-These observations of testing the clear T-junction demonstrated that the red dye and PACl solutions were not effectively binding together at the site where the solutions meet at all effluent flow rates for this concentration of PACl.
+These observations demonstrated that the red dye and PACl solutions were not effectively binding at the site of mixing and progressing to the flocculator for this concentration of PACl and all effluent flow rates.
 As a result, introducing PACl into the system in this manner was ineffective and should be revised.

 ### Determination of Effluent Flow Rate
 In all prior experiments, the effluent flow rate was manually measured each time with a graduated cylinder.
 A curve based on the change in height of the effluent tube and the flow rate was established in order determine the flow rate of the system more easily.

 To establish this curve, the effluent flow rate of the entire system was determined volumetrically.
-The team changed the height of the effluent pipe leaving the sedimentation height from 5 cm to 40 cm, with intervals of 5 cm.
+The team changed the height of the effluent pipe below the point of zero flow from 5 cm to 40 cm, with intervals of 5 cm.
 At each particular height, a 10 ml graduated cylinder was used to measure the volume of effluent water leaving the system in a particular period of time.
 Three trials were conducted and an average effluent flow rate was calculated, per height.

 #### Effluent Flow Rate with Original T-Junction
 The data was plotted, and a linear regression was fitted to measure the effluent flow rate at varying heights (Figure 20).